neon-beat/neon-beat-back/README.md

    - Song URL
    - "Point fields" are fields to find for the song, that can give points to a team: for example, song name and artist (this list of field is dynamic and not empty)
    - "Bonus point fields" are optional fields to find for the song, that can give bonus points to a team (this list of field is dynamic and may be empty)
-   - During game bootstrap the playlist song order is shuffled once to create a random play sequence; persisted games must provide the same identifiers to guarantee consistency.
+   - During game creation/loading, the playlist song order can be optionally shuffled via the `shuffle` query parameter; if not shuffled, the original JSON order is preserved.
+Once persisted, games maintain their defined song order across restarts.
 - **Game bootstrap**: Game can be created or loaded (from database) during the idle state:
    - the game contains a list of teams (teams have a unique buzzer, a name and a score)
    - the game references a persisted playlist entity (shared across games) which is embedded into the runtime session when the game starts [**WARNING**: the game considers currently that the playlist doesn't change !]